netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/05-netscaler-adc-basic-responder-policies/assignment.md

 Go to the `code Editor` tab and update the following changes.
 Open `main.tf` file.

 Add the resource block to create new rewrite policy and rewrite action and to bind the rewrite the policy to the content-switching vserver `tf_csvserver` as shown below.
-So, add the below code (resource block) to the `main.tf` file.
+So, append the below code (resource block) to the `main.tf` file.

 ```hcl
 resource "citrixadc_responderaction" "tf_responderaction" {